lnpandey/Rough-Work/README.md

-# It is just a reference document for me to take refernce for readme files
+# It is just a reference document for me to take reference for readme files

 # ATTENTION MODEL ON MOSAIC IMAGE